dmerejkowsky/blog/content/en/post/0102-requests-what-you-need-to-build-useful-apps.md

 and you will get the same thing.

-## Getting Json data
+## Getting JSON data

-Json data are similar to Python dictionaries.
+JSON data are similar to Python dictionaries.
 Here is a snippet to try out:

 ```python
 import requests as r